EdoardoCostantini/gspcr/README.md

 A key aspect of the method is that both the number of PCs and the threshold value can be determined by cross-validation.
 GSPCR *extends* SPCR by allowing the dependent variable to be of any measurement level (i.e., ratio, interval, ordinal, nominal) by introducing likelihood-based thresholds for the univariate regressions in step 1.
-Furthermore, GSPCR allows the predictors to be of any type by combining the PCAmix framework (Kiers, 1991; Chavent Et.
-Al., 2017) with SPCR in step 3.
+Furthermore, GSPCR allows the predictors to be of any type by combining the PCAmix framework (Kiers, 1991; Chavent et al., 2017) with SPCR in step 3.

 ## Features